MCLG/Object-detection-ControlNet/README.md

 ## Installation and setting up the ControlNet:
 Clone the Git rep and follow the following instructions :

-1) create a conda venv `conda create xcontrol python=3.9`.Then activate the env.
+1) create a conda venv `conda create xcontrol python=3.9`.
+I used conda 24.4.0.
+Then activate the env.
 This followed the steps from https://github.com/lllyasviel/ControlNet/issues/612.

     First install this package
     `pip3 install -U xformers torchvision --index-url https://download.pytorch.org/whl/cu118`